Hrithik5/Hrithik5/README.md

  ## I'm a Student and Developer!
 - ⚡ I’m a Full Stack Developer.
-- 🌱 I’m currently learning Django.
+- 🌱 I’m currently learning Django Rest Framework.
 - 👯 I’m looking to collaborate on full stack projects open source projects.
 - 📫 How to reach me: hrithikchauhan01@gmail.com
 - 💬 Contact me for any freelance opportunity/jobs